nicholas-deSouza/lifetrack/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-If I had more time, I would've completed the login and register forms along with implementing the activities.
+If I had more time, I would've fixed the CSS and worked more on the Activity Page.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?